Andreas-Gottwald/CSS-Basics_pseudo-park/README.md

-# CSS Basics: Pseudo Park
+# CSS Basics: Pseudo Park super

 This challenge will teach you how to